 Margaret’s recovery was slow but steady, and was made a little more halting and complicated due to the COVID pandemic.
 But she is experiencing her dream of spending more time with her family and getting back to her meaningful volunteer work.
 In the summer of 2022, Margaret even went through the training to become a mentor for the Erase the Wait program that was so helpful to her.

-For anyone who is considering being tested as a living donor, Margaret has a bit of advice: “Educate yourself.
+For anyone who is considering living kidney donation, Margaret has this advice: “Educate yourself.
 Learn as much as you can, because donation is an involved process that doesn’t just affect you – it affects your whole family.
-Then make the best decision you can for you.”
+Be your own best advocate; then make the best decision you can for you.”